engineering-collaboration/book/docs/book/collaborating-within-a-company/team-interactions.md

 # Team Interactions

 In [*Autonomous Team Structure*](./autonomous-team-structure.md), we discussed how self-sufficient teams plan, implement, and deliver their respective software features independently.
-To enhance their productivity, we established three types of internal supporting teams and their functions.
+To enhance their productivity, we established three types of internal supporting teams and outlined their functions.
 This chapter highlights distinct approaches to how these software teams work together effectively.

 !!! quote "Conway's Law"
     *"Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."*